penumbra-zone/penumbra/docs/protocol/src/concepts/addresses_keys.md

 From bottom to top:

 - the *seed phrase* is the root key material.
-Multiple *accounts* - each with separate spend authority - can be derived from this root seed phrase.
+Multiple *wallets* - each with separate spend authority - can be derived from this root seed phrase.
-- the *spending key* is the capability representing spending authority for a given account;
+- the *spending key* is the capability representing spending authority for a given wallet;
-- the *full viewing key* represents the capability to view all transactions related to the account;
+- the *full viewing key* represents the capability to view all transactions related to the wallet;
 - the *outgoing viewing key* represents the capability to view only outgoing transactions, and is used to recover information about previously sent transactions;
 - the *incoming viewing key* represents the capability to view only incoming transactions, and is used to scan the block chain for incoming transactions.